Digital Nomad Life in Sintra, Portugal

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Sintra involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from an apartment, a house, or even a villa, depending on your preference and financial capability.
 Next, you should research the different neighborhoods in Sintra to find one that suits your lifestyle and needs.
 Some popular areas include the historic center, the coastal area of Colares, and the more rural areas of São Pedro and Santa Maria.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for properties in Sintra, such as Idealista, Imovirtual, and OLX.
 These websites allow you to filter your search based on location, price, size, and other features.
 In addition to online searches, you might also want to consider hiring a real estate agent.
 They can provide valuable local knowledge, help negotiate prices, and guide you through the legal process of renting or buying a property in Portugal.
 When you find a property you're interested in, arrange a viewing.
 This will give you a chance to inspect the property, ask questions, and get a feel for the neighborhood.
 If you decide to proceed with a property, you'll need to negotiate the terms of the lease or purchase agreement.
 This will include the price, the length of the lease (if renting), and any other conditions.
 Once the terms are agreed upon, you'll need to sign a contract.
 If you're renting, you'll also likely need to pay a deposit.
 If you're buying, you'll need to go through the process of transferring ownership, which involves notary and registration fees.
-Finally, once all the paperwork is completed and the payments are made, you can move into your new home in Sintra," said one person in Sintra.
+Finally, once all the paperwork is completed and the payments are made, you can move into your new home in Sintra," explained one expat living in Sintra, Portugal.

 What do I need to know before moving to Sintra?